Question

 Strategic

-Best used when you want to emphasize the thoughtful, calculated nature of your placement decisions.
-This phrase works particularly well for roles involving resource allocation, team deployment, or market entry strategies.
+Best when you want to emphasize the thoughtful, calculated nature of your placement decisions and show strategic thinking in resource allocation or team deployment

 Established